TJCSec/klodd/docs/content/examples/basic.md

             pathType: ImplementationSpecific
 ```

-1. You must first apply the Klodd [ClusterRole](https://raw.githubusercontent.com/TJCSec/klodd/master/manifests/klodd-rbac.yaml)—instructions for how to do this are provided [here](../install-guide/installation.md).
+1. You must first apply the Klodd [ClusterRole](https://raw.githubusercontent.com/TJCSec/klodd/master/manifests/klodd-rbac.yaml)—instructions for how to do this are provided [here](../install-guide/installation.md#crd-and-clusterrole).
-2. The decoded contents are provided below.
+2. The decoded contents are provided [below](#configyaml).
+3. This allows Klodd to access the cluster using the ServiceAccount with ClusterRole created above.
+4. Using a more specific tag or SHA256 digest is recommended.

+## config.yaml

 Here are the contents of `config.yaml`: